Thank you for visiting our website and showing interest in this page.

 Do I have to give money to the collection?

 Absolutely not.
-Please feel free to just pass the basket on if you wish.
+Please feel free to just pass the plate on if you wish.
+We don’t use the word ‘collection’, these are offerings.

 Many church members and regular attenders support the work of the church through cash donations, standing orders, or using envelopes that allow us to receive Gift Aid on donations.